jimmyhmiller/PlayGround/writings/programming/Basic Functional Studies.md

 map(addN(3), [1,2,3]);
 ```

 There we go, no more extra function definitions.
 AddN is a function that returns a function.
 That way we can use it directly in our map call.
 But there is something that isn't very nice about this.
 First of all, it would be much messier if we had a function that took three arguments.
 Do we make it so they pass in two arguments and then finally the third?
 Do we make them pass one at a time?
 But really what isn't great here is the fact that what our addN is really supposed to do is obscured by the fact that we have to make it return a function.
-What if we could have our first addN definition but some how make it return a function?
+What if we could have our first addN definition but somehow make it return a function?
 We can using a method called partial application.

 ```javascript
 const add = function (a, b) {